Wireless Access Providers’ Association Constitution

 10. Annual and other General Meetings

 10.1.
-The Annual General Meeting must be held once every year, towards the end of the Association’s financial year.
+The Annual General Meeting must be held once every financial.
 The Association should deal with the following business, amongst others, at its Annual General Meeting:

 10.1.1.
 Agree to the items to be discussed on the agenda.

 10.1.2.
 Take a register and note apologies.